wg-osr/walkerga.github.io/_posts/monsters/2020-11-14-beetle-vyderac.md

 **Movement:** slow <br>
 **Morale:** mindless <br>

-Vyderac Maggots detect heat, and are attracted to mammal body temperature.
+Vyderac Maggots are immune to acid, detect heat, and are attracted to mammal body temperature.

 **Attacks (1/round)**